HeyItsBradley/National-Park-Finder-with-Directions/README.md

 When I'm able to select the park I want to go too.
 Then there is a link to find directions to that park.

-## Technical criteria

--Use CSS Bootstrap
--Deployed on GitHub Pages
--Accept and respond to user input
--Use at least two server-side APIs
--use client side storage to store persistent data
--must use modals not (JS alerts, prompts or confirms) -must add project to your portfolio already created

-## Presentation Requirements

--one minute elevator pitch of description of web site -motivation for the project?
--what is your user story?
--process:
--what technologies used
--tasks and roles broken down and assigned
--Challenges encountered?
--demo the project
--directions for future development of the app
--link to deployed application and GitHub repo

 ## Description

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-   -- The ability to go to one page and see all National Parks in your own state.
+  - The ability to go to one page and see all National Parks in your own state.
   - Directions already to location easily accessible for getting there.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
    -create a site for accessibility to parks with ways to get there faster.